elsawong1/elsawong1.github.io/projects/clubpage.md

 ```

-You can learn more on the Manoa Now App or at https://www.manoanow.org/.
+You can learn more on the Manoa Now App or at [Manoa Now](https://www.manoanow.org/).